Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 CISOs and Board Members can no longer ignore the importance of cybersecurity.
 New cyber attacks and threats surface every week and threaten the security of business operations.
 Non-technical teams and leadership must learn and invest in cybersecurity actively.
 Cyber can no longer be thought of as a siloed process.
 At the board level and among other non-technical leaders, cyber investment and interest are necessary for a business’s success and continuity.

-When a CISO reportsc to the Board of Directors, it is their responsibility to communicate the organization’s existing security posture, its risks, and the potential impact of future threats.
+When a CISO reports to the Board of Directors, it is their responsibility to communicate the organization’s security posture, risks, and the potential impact of future threats.
 To do this, CISOs must avoid technical details and cyber jargon to avoid confusing non-technical board members.
 The CISO’s cybersecurity board report should include proposed solutions and the potential impact of time and money on cybersecurity programs.
-Read below to learn how to structure your cybersecurity report template.
+Read below to learn how to structure your CISO Board report template

 The CISO should communicate that risk should be viewed through the lens of good vs. bad instead of high vs. low - good risk is associated with risk that can grow the business.
 CISOs should consider communicating this through a risk appetite statement.
 A risk appetite statement defines the amount of risk an organization can take to pursue its goals.
 In doing so, security initiatives should be considered part of business objectives.
 As an organization grows, the business needs to accept certain risks for growth.